 This Award of Merit recognizes a recent outstanding, innovative, and/or creative achievement in any and all aspects of exhibition development and design, including content and curatorial choices; presentation, organisation and format; interpretation (including exhibit-based signage, publications, live interpretation/performance, web-based interpretation, etc); community relevance; etc. Exhibitions may be permanent or temporary, on-site, off-site, or online; they may be of any size from a single display case to a collection of historic buildings.
 Creativity and innovation should be measured against the nominated museum’s own capacity and exhibit history; it may reflect an all-new approach to museology in general, or it may reflect an individual museum doing something it has never done before.

 This Award of Merit recognizes recent excellence in collections best practices, which may include innovative approaches to collecting, collections management, preservation (including preservation of sites and structures), repatriation, collections-based research, dissemination and accessibility, etc. Generally-accepted best practices are the benchmark; however, museums will be recognized for striving to reach that standard within the context of their own capacity, community, and collections history.

 Honourable mentions are not available for nomination but may be awarded at the Awards Committee’s discretion.

 Honourable Mention for Impact and Engagement – recognizes exhibits, programming, and other projects that foreground relevance, engagement, and collaboration with community and stakeholders.

-Honourable Mention for Excellence – recognizes nominees in the Merit categories where an Award was not bestowed, but the committee feels recognition is due for excellence.
+Honourable Mention for Excellence – recognizes nominees in the Awards of Merit categories where an award was not bestowed, but the committee feels recognition is due for excellence.